antonfirsov/docs/2016/10-Oct/netfx-oct-service-release/netfx-oct-service-release.md

 ## Quality

 This release contains all limited distribution release (LDR) updates that have been shipped to date.
-This update provides important reliability improvements in the following .NET Framework components, among others:

-1. Common Language Runtime (CLR)
-2. Windows Forms
-3. Windows Presentation Foundation (WPF)
-4. Windows Communication Foundation (WCF)
-5. ASP.NET

 # How to download the update
-The .NET Framework
+The .NET Framework Security and Quality Rollup is available on Windows Update, Windows Server Update Services and Microsoft Update Catalog.
+The Security only Update are available on Windows Server Update Services and Microsoft Update Catalog.